Setup and Config

 add, create a new branch named

-<branch>, and check out
+<commit-ish>, and check out

-<new-branch>into the new working tree.
+<new-branch>into the new worktree.
 If

-<branch>is omitted, it defaults to
+<commit-ish>is omitted, it defaults to

 -brefuses to create a new branch if it already exists.